 Solutions to Throwing Up in the Mouth Overnight

-“Avoiding late night eating and elevating the head of bed (or sleeping on a wedge) can resolve this issue,” says Dr. Silvers.
+“Avoiding late night eating, and elevating the head of bed (or sleeping on a wedge pillow, shown below) can resolve this issue,” says Dr. Silvers.

-“Sometimes people can have a weak lower or upper esophageal sphincter which allows fluids and acid to leak through.
+“Sometimes people can have a weak lower or upper esophageal sphincter which allows fluids and acid to leak through,” adds Dr. Silvers.

-An NYC expert in ear, nose and throat care, Dr. Silvers has been named among America’s Top Physicians and Surgeons in facial plastic surgery and otolaryngology multiple times since 2003.
+An NYC expert in ear, nose and throat care, Dr. Silvers has been named among America’s Top Physicians and Surgeons in facial plastic surgery and otolaryngology numerous times since 2003.
+Dr. Silvers is an expert in the field of minimally invasive rhinology, resolving patients’ breathing and sinus problems with simple in-office procedures.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.